 Charles Spurgeon wrote on the “Israel of God.”
 Spurgeon was very critical of Darby and the Dispensationalist’s view that there were two peoples of God.
 C.I.
 Scofield incorporated Darby’s view into his Biblical concordance, which became the reference Bible for nearly all seminary schools in America in the beginning of the 20th century.
 Scofield’s theology therefore became one of the most influential in the USA and later through Protestantism in the world as foreign Protestants followed American theology.
 However, let us read what Spurgeon wrote.

-“Distinctions have been drawn by certain exceeding wise men (measured by their own estimate of themselves)[Here he is referring to Darby.], between the people of God who lived before the coming of Christ, and those who lived afterwards.
-We have even heard it asserted that those who lived before the coming of Christ [the Jewish people] do not belong to the church of God!
+“Distinctions have been drawn by certain exceeding wise men (measured by their own estimate of themselves), between the people of God who lived before the coming of Christ, and those who lived afterwards.
+We have even heard it asserted that those who lived before the coming of Christ [the Fathers of Faith of Hebrews 11] do not belong to the church of God!"

-“We never know what we shall hear next, and perhaps it is a mercy that these absurdities are revealed at one time, in order that we may be able to endure their stupidity without dying of amazement.
-Why, every child of God in every place stands on the same footing; the Lord has not some children best beloved, some second-rate offspring, and others whom he hardly cares about.
+Spurgeon went to say, “We never know what we shall hear next, and perhaps it is a mercy that these absurdities are revealed at one time, in order that we may be able to endure their stupidity without dying of amazement.
+Why, every child of God in every place stands on the same footing; the Lord has not some children best beloved, some second-rate offspring, and others whom he hardly cares about."

 2 Comments: